This Is What Whales Are Betting On Unity Software

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Unity Software options trades today is 1788.33 with a total volume of 2,499.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Unity Software's big money trades within a strike price range of $110.0 to $170.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Unity Software's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Unity Software's whale trades within a strike price range from $90.0 to $220.0 in the last 30 days.

 Unity Software Option Volume And Open Interest Over Last 30 Days